 Reasons why you need website monitoring:

-1. You can detect when website down, earlier than your online visitors
+1. You can detect when your website is down, earlier than your online visitors

 2. Get your website back up and running quickly as downtime does happen at some point